CHILDREN WITH CEREBRAL PALSY (CP)

 The Importance of Monitoring Orthopedic Health and Using Treatments

 To give a child with cerebral palsy the best opportunity for a full life, it is crucial to monitor their health, use non-invasive strategies like physical therapy, and resort to surgery only as needed.
 Due to our expertise and experience, our pediatric surgeons perform procedures with outstanding results.
 Ongoing physical therapy is especially important, as it helps joints and bones stay in the correct alignment and can prevent problems or keep problems from getting worse.
+Over the years, the life expectancy for individuals with cerebral palsy has significantly improved.
+In the past, children diagnosed with cerebral palsy often faced grim prognoses, with many not expected to reach a typical lifespan.
+The outlook was particularly dire for those with more severe forms of the condition.

 If you have a child with cerebral palsy, our doctors at Medical City Children’s Orthopedic and Spine Specialists have years of expertise with the challenges associated with your child’s unique condition.
 In addition, we will treat our cerebral palsy patients through their adult years within the same medical practice.